cisco/lal-build-manager/SPEC.md

 This allows multiple blessed configurations of the same component, i.e. `lal build dme-unit-tests --config=asan` and `lal build dme-uni-tests --config=debug`.
 Both are valid provided `dme-unit-tests` provides those `configurations` in the `components` part of the manifest.

-#### lal install [components..]
+#### lal update [components..]
-Comes in two variants.

- - *lal install [--dev]*: fetches versions corresponding to the manifest from the registry and puts them into `INPUT`.
-The optional `--dev` flag will also cause `devDependencies` to be installed.

- - *lal install component=version [--save]*: fetches a specific version.
+ - *lal update component [--save]*: fetches the latest version of a component.
 The optional `--save` flag will also update the manifest file locally.

-The specific version is either a number corresponding to the last tag, or it's a name corresponding to something in `stash` (see `lal stash`).
-Without a specific version, the latest version is installed.
+ - *lal update component=version [--save]*: fetches a specific version.
+If the version is parsable as an integer, it is fetched from artifactory.
+Otherwise, it is assumed to be a stashed version.

+Many `component` or `component=version` arguments can be used in one invocation.

+#### lal fetch
+ - *lal fetch [--dev]*: fetches versions corresponding to the manifest from the registry and puts them into `INPUT`.
+The optional `--dev` flag will also cause `devDependencies` to be fetched.

 ### Uncommon/Advanced/Internal Command Specification
 #### lal shell
 Enters an interactive shell in the container listed in `.lalrc` mounting the current directory.

 Useful for experimental builds with stuff like `bcm` and `opts`.
-Assumes you have run `lal install` or equivalent so that `INPUT` is ready for this.
+Assumes you have run `lal fetch` or equivalent so that `INPUT` is ready for this.

 Should run: